Rules of Play

 Taking Damage: Hit Locations

-At the most basic level Altera is a “boffer” combat uses padded weapons and bird seed packets to represent weapons and effects (guidelines for the construction of weapons and packets can be found.
+At the most basic level, Altera is a “boffer” combat uses padded weapons and bird seed packets to represent weapons and effects.
 These are then used in a “Hit Location” system to track damage and resolve combat.
-Each person is considered to have 5 separate hit locations which are Arms (one location each), legs (one location each), and torso.
+Each person is considered to have 5 separate hit locations which are arms (one location each), legs (one location each), and torso.
 There are many ways to absorb or avoid attacks but at some point defenses run out.
-When a basic attack cannot be blocked or avoided it causes a Wound to the location struck.
+When an attack cannot be blocked or avoided it causes a Wound to the location struck.

-Hand Held shields wills top all physical strikes along with any carrier effects.
+Hand-held shields will stop all physical strikes along with any carrier effects.
 If a strike with a non magical effect hits the shield this effect is stop, provided that the effect does not directly target the shield.
-All shields posses a Spell Value (SP) this value is on the tag that comes with the shield.
-Shields also stop magic that is equal to our less than the SP of the shield.
-By Default Large shields have a SP of 1, Medium Shields of 2 and Bucklers of 3.
-These spell values can be adjust through higher quality or speciality smithing.
+All shields possess a Spell Value (SP).
+This value is on the tag that comes with the shield.
+Shields also stop magic damage that is equal to our less than the SP of the shield.
+By default, Tower & Large shields have a SP 0, Medium & Small Shields 1 & Bucklers 2.
+These spell values can be adjusted through higher quality or specialty Smithing.

-Hands, Feet, Groin, Neck, and Head.
+Hands, Feet, Groin, Neck, and Head are all invalid targets.
 Accidents may happen and we ask all players to be gracious.
 Intentionally aiming for an illegal target is a violation of our game rules and will be dealt with appropriately.
 Any attack from any source that hits an invalid target is considered to have missed or have no effect upon the target.
-By that token however intentionally moving an invalid target to block an attack, such as trying to swat spell packets out of the air with a hand, is equally a violation of our game rules and will be dealt with appropriately.
+By that token, however, intentionally moving an invalid target to block an attack, such as trying to swat spell packets out of the air with a hand, is equally a violation of our game rules and will be dealt with appropriately.

-Thrusts into the breast (both men and women, men can have sore nipples too) and the back of the knee are locations that that no player should ever intentionally target, however, if an attack is delivered unintentionally it is still considered valid.
+Thrusts to the breasts (both men and women) and the back of the knee are locations that that no player should ever intentionally target, however, if an attack is delivered unintentionally it is still considered valid.
 This is as much of a safety concern as a player comfort concern.
 If this becomes a repetitive problem or appears to be intentional it will result in appropriate action by the staff.

 Speed of Combat